 The trail that we took wasn’t that difficult, but it was indeed rocky, and some of them were little too steep for a short lady like me.
 The summit though was a totally different topic.
 It was breath-taking, literally.
 It was relieving to see the beautiful scenery from the top.

 And to further give you a feel of what it was like, here’s a little video I prepped for y’all.
 Just a note, I might have added that we took the ‘Mt.
 Desert’ hike, but it was supposedly ‘Mt.
 Sargent’.
 My mistake, sorry!

-Yup, I updated my Youtube Channel to add more visual to this blog.
+Yup, I updated my Youtube Channel to add more visuals to this blog.
 Please leave a comment below of what you think of the video.
-And don’t forget to like and subscribe on the channel as well via www.youtube.com/jenamaenacar!
+And don’t forget to like and subscribe to the channel as well via www.youtube.com/jenamaenacar!

 I am Jena, an experienced content creator, who is passionate about travel, health and wellness, and fashion.
 I'm an avid traveler and digital nomad, who loves to craft and sew and who has some IT background.
 I aspire to help others with 'no niche' online find their voice and just express themselves.